 - Diagnosing an osteoid osteoma

-- Imaging of osteoid osteoma
+- Imaging of osteoid osteoma (MRI, X-ray, CT)

-- Treating an Osteoid osteoma
+- Treating an osteoid osteoma

 - Summary of the advantages of RF-ablation compared to surgery